zencd/suspender/README.md

 ## done

++ minimize permissions
++ OPTI: inject the content script programmatically, and only when it's time to take a screenshot (a Google's suggestion)
++ in BG page: need to close suspended tabs' ports somehow: The message port closed before a response was received.
++ "never" suspend does not work
 + park.html: minify template
 + park.html: inline CSS to work smoothly even without the extension
 + try different gradients for bright/dark sites